thillRobot/ros_workshop/module9/tutorial9_lx_robot/tutorial9_lx_robot.md

 source ~/.bashrc
 ```

 Perform a simple test of ROS across the network.
-In this tutorial, the roscore will always run from `lx_robot.`  Start a roscore on `lx_robot`.
+In this tutorial, the roscore will always run from `lx_robot`.
+Start a roscore on `lx_robot`.

 ```
 roscore